arjunmahesh1/Algo-Trading-Strategies-Practice/README.md

 # algo-trading-strategies-practice

-Practice from "Algorithmic Trading: Winning Strategies and Their Rationale".
+Practice in Python from "Algorithmic Trading: Winning Strategies and Their Rationale".
 Ernest P. Chan. © 2013 Ernest P. Chan.
 Published 2013 by John Wiley & Sons, Inc.

 #### Mean Reversion and Stationarity:
 _Utilizes EUR_USD data from https://sdw.ecb.europa.eu/quickview.do;jsessionid=D2CD02A53B09A6A89782BD21F16BC2A6?SERIES_KEY=120.EXR.D.USD.EUR.SP00.A_